 Can Interchange support me in my home?

+We sure can!
+Our Support Workers can come to your home to help you out with your daily tasks.
+They can also support you to go out and about and connect with your local community.
 We can provide support to you from several hours per week to several hours per day.
 It’s great to check first what supports your NDIS Plan includes.
 If you need help contact us and we are happy to walk you through it.

 Most definitely.
 One of our organisational core values is empowerment.
-We want to support you living the life you choose with as little or as much help as you want.
+We want to support you in living the life you choose with as little or as much help as you want.
 Together we can create a support plan and work out what you want to achieve and make it happen.

 Stories of Interchange – Meet Sharon